tallforasmurf/PPQT2/extras/sphinx/index.rst

 Bookloupe Panel
 =================

-The `Bookloupe`_ program is a program that reads a DP book file and looks for many different types of common errors.
+The `Bookloupe`_ program is a utility that reads a DP book file and looks for many different types of common errors.

 .. _Bookloupe: http://www.juiblex.co.uk/pgdp/bookloupe/

-Using the Bookloupe panel you run Bookloupe, and its many diagnostic messages are displayed in a convenient table.
+Using the Bookloupe panel you run Bookloupe against the book being edited.
+The many diagnostic messages are displayed in a convenient table.

-Before you use the Bookloupe panel you must install `Bookloupe`_.
+Before you can use the Bookloupe panel you must install `Bookloupe`_.
 Then you must tell PPQT where the executable program is.
 Do that with the `Bookloupe path`_ part of the Preferences panel.

 Click Refresh to run Bookloupe.
 The current book text is copied to a temporary file.
 Bookloupe is started and reads the temporary file.
-The messages it prints are captured and displayed in the table.

-The table has three columns:
+The messages it prints are captured and displayed in a table with three columns:

 Line#
   The line number mentioned in the error message.